Date: 28 February 2014. Food in Foil.

 And yes, we will have

-lessons in canning -- at least I'll show you how I do it.
+lessons in canning -- at least I will show you how I do it.

 In the meantime you will want to begin gathering canning jars.

 SMALL ONES.
-You'll note that what I can is the meat
+You will note that what I can is the meat

 portion of the meal, so the quart jars are o-u-t.